erinvdoyle/instatrip/README.md

     <img src="assets/documentation/colorama.png" height="150"/>
 </p>

 - Color for the text was provided by the [Colorama library](https://pypi.org/project/colorama/).
-The primary colors of choice were Cyan and Magenta, to compliment the background image behind the terminal.
+The primary colors of choice were Cyan and Magenta, to compliment the background image around the mock terminal.
 Red was used for exception messages.
 Red and two tones of Yellow colorized the *Start* screen

 - Emoji were taken from the [Emoji for Python library](https://pypi.org/project/emoji/).
 When using human emoji characters, I made every effort to choose different skintones and genders for inclusivity